-The indicators to measure the achievement of the above-mentioned specific objectives, shall be, inter alia, the number of cases of trans-border cooperation for (a) and (c) and the European perception of access to justice for (b).
+The indicators to measure the achievement of the above-mentioned specific objectives, shall be, inter alia, the European perception of the respect, exercise and implementation of these rights and the number of complaints..

 DG Justice does not have enough information about the current situation to establish meaningful long- or medium-term targets, but before implementation of the programme starts, DG Justice will try to collect more information on the current situation so that milestones and targets can be set.